Professors: Latiolais (Chair), Cherem, Ahern

 The department also offers specialized subfield courses under the following three categories:

-- Applied Ethics (Ecological Philosophy, Biomedical Ethics, Philosophy of Law, and Classical and Contemporary Social Contract Theory)
+- Applied Ethics (Ecological Philosophy, Biomedical Ethics, Philosophy of Law)

 - Applied Epistemology (Philosophy of Science and Philosophy of the Social Sciences)

 - Political Theory (Classical and Contemporary Social Contract Theory, Human Rights and International Law, Theorizing Citizenship and Immigration)

 In these courses, emphasis is placed upon genuine problem solving in contemporary circumstances.
 The applied ethics courses introduce students to the systematic analysis of contemporary problems encountered in jurisprudence, political legitimation, healthcare practices, and environmental stewardship.
 Students learn to unravel the factual, conceptual, and normative threads interwoven in current crises.
 They also develop the ability to reflectively manage different theoretical perspectives upon a single, multifaceted problem.
 The applied epistemology courses examine fundamental questions concerning the logic and practices of the natural and social sciences.
 The philosophical linguistics courses analyze language competencies (semantics and pragmatics) and literary discourse (narratology).